essicolo/nuee/README.md

 ## Acknowledgments

-nuee is inspired by the excellent R package `nuee` developed by Jari Oksanen and the nuee development team.
+nuee is inspired by the excellent R package `vegan` developed by Jari Oksanen and the `vegan` development team.
 We acknowledge their pioneering work in making community ecology analysis accessible to researchers worldwide.

----

-*Happy analyzing! 🌱*